You may experience one of the following symptoms:

 How to use:

 - Follow the instructions and remove any duplicate installations of Outlook if more than one installation is detected.
 If no duplicates are detected, you can skip to step 3 below.
 After removing duplicate Outlook installations, a restart is required.
 Once your system is restarted, the Outlook Search Repair utility may reopen.
 Quit and relaunch the Outlook Search Repair if it reopens upon restarting.

-Note: in some cases search feature does not work in Outlook for Mac if mailbox has a folder with '/' in its name.
+Note: in some cases, search feature does not work in Outlook for Mac if the mailbox has a folder with '/' in its name.
 In order for search feature to function, remove '/' sign or rename the folder.